-The Company's principal source of liquidity as at September 30, 2021 was cash and cash equivalents totaling \$3,885,749 (December 31, 2020 - \$2,083,665).
+The Company's principal source of liquidity is its existing cash and as of December 31, 2021, the Company had cash and cash equivalents totaling \$3,587,477 (December 31, 2020 - \$2,083,665).

-During the nine months ended September 30, 2021, the Company's cash used through operating activities amounted to \$1,299,079 compared to cash used in operating activities of \$1,073,637 during the nine months ended September 30, 2020, with the increase attributable to higher project generation costs, administrative costs, partially offset by higher interest income from a higher cash balance and a change in non-cash working capital.
+During the fiscal year 2021, the Company's use of cash from operating activities was \$1,876,419 compared to \$756,745 in fiscal year 2020, with the increase attributable primarily due to changes in non-cash working capital.

-During the nine months ended September 30, 2021, the Company undertook a private placement, which was oversubscribed and issued 19,287,500 units at a price of \$0.16 per unit for gross proceeds of \$3,086,000.
-The private placement undertaken during the nine months ended September 30, 2021, along with the existing cash position, provide sufficient capital for the Company to meet its budgeted requirements in 2021.
-The Company will continue to explore appropriate financing routes which may include additional issuance of share capital; funding through additional joint ventures or strategic partnership; project debt; convertible securities; or other financial instruments.
+During the fiscal year 2021, the Company undertook a private placement, which was oversubscribed and issued 19,287,500 units at a price of \$0.16 per unit for gross proceeds of \$3,086,000.
+The Company finished the fiscal year 2021 with cash of \$3,587,477 and it expects that combined with expected partner funding, fees to be earned as operator and property option payments during 2022. the Company will have sufficient cash to meet its obligations for the year 2022.

+As required, the Company will continue to explore appropriate financing routes which may include additional issuance of share capital; funding through additional joint ventures or strategic partnership; project debt; convertible securities; or other financial instruments.

-With the exception of interest earned on its cash balance and operator fees earned for its role as the operator in Earn-In Agreements, the Company does not generate income and relies upon current cash resources and future financings to fund its ongoing business and exploration activities.
+With the exception of interest earned on its cash balance, operator fees earned for its role as the operator in Earn-In Agreements, and option payments, the Company does not generate income and relies upon current cash resources and future financings to fund its ongoing business and exploration activities.

-As at the date of this MD&A, the Company has 101,749,296 common shares outstanding, 8,208,205 stock options granted at exercise prices ranging from \$0.12 to \$0.23, expiring between January 2022 and May 2026, and 15,681,738 share purchase warrants outstanding with exercise prices of \$0.20 and \$0.30 per share respectively; all expiring between December 2021 and February 2023.
+As at the date of this MD&A, the Company has 103,805,556 common shares outstanding, 8,653,000 stock options granted at exercise prices ranging from \$0.11 to \$0.23 per share, expiring between June 2022 and February 2027, and 9,643,751 share purchase warrants outstanding with an exercise price of \$0.30 per share, expiring in February 2023.